 How much does it cost to become a Freemason?

-The cost of becoming a Freemason varies from lodge to lodge.
-There is no single answer to this question.
+The cost of becoming a Freemason varies from lodge to lodge and there is no single answer to this question.

 However, contrary to popular belief, you do not need to be rich to join Freemasonry as the membership fees are relatively low.